rishi2002/ML_Classifiers/README.md

 clf_opt = 'lr' for Logistic Regression

 ## UnSupervised Learning
-Use n_clusters to change number of clusters (Use proposed model with n_clusters = 2) Set save_output = True to save the cluster predictions list to a .txt file Choose cls_opt to change the clustering algorithm.
-Accepted values are written against clustering algorithms below
+Use n_clusters to change number of clusters (Use proposed model with n_clusters = 2)<br>
+Set save_output = True to save the cluster predictions list to a .txt file<br>
+Choose cls_opt to change the clustering algorithm.
+Accepted values are written against clustering algorithms below<br>

 ### I have implemented 10 clustering algorithms:
 - K-Means Clustering Algorithm - 'kmeans'